A Day In New York Harbor | New York City

 New York, NY 10004

-After breakfast you’ll be just a few blocks walk in the Financial District.
-If you are coming directly from New Jersey, either way you’ll need to get to the Battery Park Ferry Station to catch the ferries to Ellis Island and the Statute of Liberty.
+After breakfast you can grab a cab or head back to the subway at High Street - Brooklyn Heights to catch the A or C train or the 4 or 5 train from Borough Hall.
+Either way you’ll need to get to the Battery Park Ferry Station to catch the ferries to Ellis Island and the Statute of Liberty.

 There is a ton of information available on the National Parks Service site about visiting Ellis Island.
 Linked above and here: https://www.nps.gov/elis/planyourvisit/index.htm